masking tape lamp group

 From JB’s sketches and ideas, the project consisted in the vitrine and interior design of Petit h shop, as well as two window displays for the Hermès shop, which are located altogether in Rue de Sèvres, Paris.

 At Petit h, their tape is showcased by the wood constructions JB designed for the occasion, made out of old scenography pieces of furniture.
 The theme suggests DIY making with leftover and tape that is sold in the shop by meter, with the help of a rolling machine.
+At Hermès, the windows tells a story about packing and moving out, shaping emblematic Hermès products with cardboard and tape.

 Following the installation of the vitrines JB co-animated a workshop at Petit h for few days, inviting the clients to join and make their own objects with cardboard and tape.